KakashiHatake324/tlsclient/README.md

 		// Set as true to set enable push value to 1
 		// or set as false to set enable push value to 0
-		// if ServerPushSet is not true this will not get sent.
+		// if ServerPushSet is not as true this will not get sent.
 		ServerPushEnable: false,

 		Priority: true,